Find Grad Schools

 • Community Music Therapist

-In the United States, there were 19,200 jobs for Music Therapist in 2016.
+There were about 19,200 jobs for Music Therapist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Music Therapist by 2026.
-The BLS estimates 1,200 yearly job openings in this field.
+There will be an estimated 1,200 positions for Music Therapist per year.

 undefined